FORMER CHIEF OF STAFF TO MEMBER OF CONGRESS PLEADS GUILTY TO FRAUD AND THEFT CHARGES

 The FBI’s Jacksonville Division and IRS-CI investigated the case.
 Deputy Chief Eric G. Olshan of the Criminal Division’s Public Integrity Section and Assistant U.S. Attorneys A. Tysen Duva and Michael J. Coolican of the Middle District of Florida are prosecuting the case.

-Lauren Victoria Burke is a writer, strategist and political analyst.
-She created Crewof42 in 2009.
-Ms. Burke also writes for NBC BLK, The Root, NNPA and is the Managing Editor of Politic365.
-As part of a diverse career in politics and media, she has also served as a congressional staffer for the U.S. Senate Democratic Policy Committee and as a Communications Director for U.S. Rep. Andre Carson (D-IN).
-She appears weekly on NewsOneNow with Roland Martin on TVOne.
-Ms. Burke grew up in New York and holds a B.A. in History from The American University.
+Lauren Victoria Burke is an independent journalist, comms strategist and political analyst.
+She created Crewof42, which focuses on African American members of Congress, in 2009.
+Ms. Burke has written for NBC BLK, The Root, NNPA, The Hill and Politic365.
+As part of a career in politics and media, she has served as a congressional staffer for the U.S. Senate Democratic Policy Committee, as Communications Director for U.S. Rep. Andre Carson (D-IN) and as Director of Communications for Justin Fairfax during his historic 2017 statewide campaign.
+Ms. Burke was also a weekly guest on NewsOneNow with Roland Martin on TVOne from 2014 to 2017 and has appeared on MSNBC.
+Ms. Burke holds a B.A. in History from The American University.
 Email: LBurke007@gmail.com.
 Twitter: @LVBurke.